0

 Toyokuni II was a student of the great Toyokuni who mostly focused on prints of beautiful women.
 He completed only one series of landscapes – “Eight Views of Famous Spots in Kanagawa” —but it is a masterpiece, a remarkable set of prints.
 Bold, with extraordinarily modern designs, it was published in the 1830s just as Hokusai and Hiroshige (also a member of the Utagawa school) were making landscapes popular.

 And this is considered by some to be the masterpiece among those masterpieces.
-Toyokuni II gives us a sprawling view and expansive view, a dramatic vista of sea and moutains, and one we appreciate as if we were a hawk up in the clouds.
+Toyokuni II gives us a sprawling and expansive view of the seaside south of Edo, a dramatic vista of sea and craggy mountains, and one we appreciate as if we were a hawk up in the clouds.

-He gives awesome power and size to Mount Fuji – by not showing the top of Fuji; instead, the snowy summit mixes with the clouds, but in our mind’s eye we see it.
+He gives awesome power and size to Mount Fuji – by not showing the top of Fuji; instead, the snowy summit is rendered in relief, free of key-block lines.
 Beautiful woodgrain adds a subtle texture to the distant scene.
 Extraordinary.

 One thing that makes this example especially interesting — and desirable — is the purple in the cartouche.
 Often, this has faded to a tan-ish color but here the purple is as strong as the day it was printed.